GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Don’t let statistics do a number on you.
+> 🥠 No snowflake feels responsible in an avalanche.

 ### Our Tech Stack